 I have a few old friends and relatives asking questions about painting, refinishing, and refacing their kitchens.
 The most common is which methods will cost them less between painting and refacing their kitchen cabinets.

 Painting cabinets can be cheaper if you’re just painting the cabinets yourself from the front without using expensive tools, paints, and other paint materials.

-In today’s article, I’ll take a deeper look at both methods in detail, the pros and cons of each, and the approximate cost associated.
+In today’s article, I’ll take a deeper look at both methods in detail, the pros and cons of each, and the approximate cost associated with each method.

 What is Cabinet Refacing?

-The process of cabinet refacing involves changing the front-facing components of your cabinetry.
-This includes doors, drawer fronts, and hardware, such as handles and hinges.
+The refacing process involves changing the front-facing components of your cabinets, like doors, drawer fronts, and hardware, such as handles and hinges.

 When to Reface Your Cabinets?

-Ideally, you should be refacing your cabinets when they are in good structural condition but just need an aesthetic update.
+Ideally, you should be refacing your cabinets when your entire kitchen is in good structural condition but just need an aesthetic update.

 What is Painting Kitchen Cabinets?

 Cabinet painting is exactly what it sounds like – you’re painting your cabinets to give them a new feel and refinished touch.

 The thing is, with painting, you can save on the cost of doors and drawer fronts.
-You will only be paying for the cost of the materials and labor to refinish them.
+You will only be paying for the paint primer materials and labor to refinish them.
 With refacing, you will spend more on the door and drawer fronts since you will buy new ones.

 When to Paint Your Cabinets?

-Painting your cabinets may be the best option for you when you have a limited budget and are not planning on making any major changes to your kitchen layout.
+Painting your cabinets may be the best option when you have a limited budget and are not planning on making any significant changes to your kitchen layout.

-Painting vs. Refacing Kitchen Cabinets – The Pros and Cons
+Painting vs. Refacing Cabinets – The Pros and Cons

 There are several pros and cons to consider when deciding whether or not to reface your cabinets.